What Taylor Swift’s opening artists have said about The Eras Tour

 “When we met, it was ‘game over’ — we just connected on so many levels,” Alana Haim told Elle UK.
 “We have the same musical tastes.
 It just kind of clicks.
 As friendships do.”

-The 18-year-old musical sensation Taylor Gayle Rutherford, or her musician name “Gayle,” is opening for Swift, who Teen Vogue says is “her musical idol.”
+The 18-year-old musical sensation Taylor Gayle Rutherford, or her musician name “Gayle,”opened for Swift, who Teen Vogue says is “her musical idol.”
 She also told Teen Vogue that Swift was her inspiration to start playing guitar in the first place.

 She got the opportunity to meet Swift in person in 2022 backstage at the Nashville Songwriter Association International, and she told Teen Vogue that she gushed to Swift: “You’re amazing, queen.
 Thank you for existing.
 You’re really great.’”